-Assignments are to be uploaded into Moodle under "Clinical Assignments" one week prior to CBD.
+Assignments are due and are to be uploaded into Moodle under "Clinical Assignments" one week prior to CBD.
 If unable to upload to Moodle, students should e-mail assignment to the Course Coordinator and Clinical Coordinator by due date.
 Points will be deducted for late submissions.